-A fabulous gin and mezcal Tiki Cocktail, that takes away the winter doldrums!
+A fabulous Tiki drink with gin and mezcal Cocktail, that takes away the winter doldrums!

 When you hear the word Tiki, you typically think of being served a sweet rum soaked cocktail full of fruit (and we love those!) but as more folks explore the world of Tiki, all kinds of drinks are being created using more than just rum!
 This has opened up lots of new opportunities for what might be the king of summer spirits, gin!

 Refreshingly crisp and full of refreshing citrus flavors, gin offers a great flavor canvas to start layering lots of tropical flavors on to create a myriad of Tiki drinks!
-For the Rambler’s Ruby we combine the herbal citrus of gin with the smokey bite of mezcal to create a delightful spiced sipper that is sure to open your mind up to the world of gin Tiki drinks!
+For the Rambler’s Ruby we combine the herbal citrus of gin with the smokey bite in this mezcal cocktail.
+This creates a delightful spiced sipper that is sure to open your mind up to the world of gin Tiki drinks!

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.

 A Gin and Mezcal Cocktail?